 Alternative #1 to Lower Blood Sugar: Victoza

 The first drug we’ll examine here is Novo Nordisk’s injectable GLP-1 inhibitor, Victoza (liraglutide).
-Recent data shows that Victoza may decrease your risk for heart attack, stroke and death from cardiovascular events by 13%.
+Recent data shows that Victoza may decrease your risk of heart attack, stroke, and death from cardiovascular events by 13%.
 Even more telling is that these numbers are specifically for Victoza clinical trial subjects with an already established cardiovascular disease.

 Some other significant statistics from the Victoza clinical trial include: